eclipse-langium/langium-website/content/docs/document-lifecycle.md

 Please note that resolution of cross-references are not permitted until this point.

 ## Linking
 Once all pre-processing steps are complete, cross-references are resolved via the `Linker` service.
 The `Linker` gets all cross-references in a `LangiumDocument` and tries to resolve them.
 For each cross-reference, the `Linker` tries to find the correct `AstNode` and its location inside of a `LangiumDocument`.
-The linker uses the scopes computed during the pre-processing to identify the `AstNode` which is the target of a reference.
+The linker relies on the `ScopeProvider` to provide previously precomputed `Scope`s for the context of a cross-reference.
 With the default implementation, only reference that targets `AstNode`s registered in the `LangiumDocuments` service can be resolved (i.e. documents present in the current workspace).
 Linking can resolve references lazily if needed before the first eager resolution.

 Once the linking is complete, the document's state is set to `Linked`.